-Woods is taking "full responsibility" for his actions, the athlete said in a statement.
+Woods took "full responsibility" for his actions, the athlete said in a statement shortly after his arrest.

 "I want the public to know that alcohol was not involved," he said.
 "What happened was an unexpected reaction to prescribed medications.
 I didn't realize the mix of medications had affected me so strongly."

-Woods is charged with DUI - and it's the not the first public scandal for the golf star.
-Below is a look at some of his major professional achievements and personal struggles.
+This is not the first public scandal for the golf star.
+Below is a look at some of Woods' major professional achievements and personal struggles.

 Woods won the Masters and became its youngest champion at age 21.